-Furthermore, before anyone awards Bresson a Jean Hersholt Humanitarian Award for his so-called belief in spiritual redemption through suffering, and in the ennobling, Tolstoyan honesty of peasant ordinariness, we should consider his first great work, Les dames du bois de Boulogne (1945), and his final masterpiece, L’argent (1983).
-In the former, Bresson shows us Maria Casarès wreaking an intricate and ingenious revenge, à la Choderlos de Laclos, on a once potential lover she never wanted in the first place, and only desires after she ruins him; frequently described as an anomaly in Bresson’s oeuvre, this film is anything but.
-Tolstoy’s story “The Forged Coupon” illustrates through the metaphor of counterfeit currency how the inauthentic spreads destruction through a society; in Bresson’s adaptation, L’argent, he bends this tale into a straightforward, horrifically brutal depiction of money itself as humanity’s ultimate self-annihilating invention.
+Furthermore, before anyone awards Bresson a Jean Hersholt Humanitarian Award for his so-called belief in spiritual redemption through suffering, and in the ennobling, Tolstoyan honesty of peasant ordinariness, we should consider his first great work, Les dames du Bois de Boulogne (1945), and his final masterpiece, L’argent (1983).
+In the former, Bresson shows us María Casares wreaking an intricate and ingenious revenge, à la Pierre Choderlos de Laclos, on a once potential lover she never wanted in the first place and desires only after she ruins him; frequently described as an anomaly in Bresson’s oeuvre, this film is anything but.
+Leo Tolstoy’s story “The Forged Coupon” illustrates through the metaphor of counterfeit currency how the inauthentic spreads destruction through a society; in Bresson’s adaptation, L’argent, he bends this tale into a straightforward, horrifically brutal depiction of money itself as humanity’s ultimate self- annihilating invention.

 Pickpocket, like all of Bresson’s films, records the expiration of humane feeling in the modern world, the impossibility of decency in a universe of greed.
 This is amply illustrated in Au hasard Balthazar (1966), a film about the sufferings of a donkey so painful to watch that if you can see it through without weeping, you deserve to be hit by a Mack truck when you leave the theater.
 For Bresson, the casual destruction of life, any life, is the damning imperative of the human species.
 As William Burroughs put it, “Man is a bad animal.”
 This message is spelled out in boldface in The Devil, Probably, with its copious footage of man-made ecological disaster.